12 – Bodmin Moor

 Overview

-Fox Tor Stone Alignment dates back to the Bronze Age, around 3,000 to 4,000 years ago.
+Fox Tor Stone Alignment dates back to the Late Neolithic or Early Bronze Age, over 4,000 years ago.
 This alignment of stones was likely used for ceremonial purposes or as a means of marking important events such as the movement of the sun or stars.
 The stones may have also acted as a boundary or pathway, guiding people to sacred areas.
 Although its exact purpose remains unclear, Fox Tor holds significant cultural and historical value, offering a glimpse into prehistoric life in Cornwall.

 Historical Significance